linode/docs/docs/applications/cloud-storage/install-seafile-with-nginx-on-ubuntu-1604.md

     For more info on MySQL, see our guide: [Install MySQL on Ubuntu](/docs/databases/mysql/install-mysql-on-ubuntu-14-04)

-## Create a TLS Certificate for use with nginx
+## Create a TLS Certificate for use with NGINX

 If you don't already have an SSL/TLS certificate, you can create one.
 This certificate will be self-signed, and will cause web browsers to protest about a non-private connection.
 You should verify the SHA256 fingerprint of the certificate in the browser versus that on the server, and add a permanent exception to the browser to trust this certificate.